UKCloud/documentation/articles/azure/azs-how-create-key-vault-ps.md

 title: How to create a key vault using PowerShell
 description: Provides help for creating a key vault on UKCloud for Microsoft Azure
 services: azure-stack
-author: Bailey Lawson
+author: blawson
-reviewer: rjarvis
+reviewer: wturner
-lastreviewed: 25/11/2020
+lastreviewed: 01/12/2021

 toc_rootlink: Users
 toc_sub1: How To